 Services for people with disability operate across Australia and around the world, but the intended outcomes for people with disabilities are not always achieved.

 The Disability Services work stream conducts research to understand outcomes resulting from disability services provision.
-We collaborate with people with disabilities, their families, disability service providers and mainstream service providers to develop, trial and analyse support intended to make a positive difference in the daily lives of individuals with disabilities.
+We collaborate with people with disability, their families, disability service providers and mainstream service providers to develop, trial and analyse support intended to make a positive difference in the daily lives of individuals with disabilities.
 Much of our work involves people with intellectual and developmental disabilities.

 Many current practices of disability research and policy continue to disenfranchise Indigenous peoples with disabilities.
 The Indigeneity and Disability stream uses a multidisciplinary approach to reconstruct new research methods with Indigenous peoples with disabilities.